 Mixed palletizing is commonly employed for B2B shipments, such as "replenishments" to small shops.
 In this scenario, the shop purchases multiple products, but not in full-pallet quantities.
 This form of palletizing helps warehouses manage a variety of items, like beverages, industrial supplies, or pharmaceuticals, all in one shipment, streamlining order fulfillment.

-Mixed palletizing—also known as mixed-case, mixed load, or mixed SKU palletizing—is the process of arranging different products, each with unique sizes and shapes, onto a single pallet for shipment.
+Mixed palletizing, also known as mixed-case, mixed load, or mixed SKU palletizing—is the process of arranging different products, each with unique sizes and shapes, onto a pallet or pallets for shipment.
 This method not only accommodates varied consumer preferences but also optimizes the shipping and handling process.

 There are two main approaches to mixed palletizing: